wp-plugins/pagerestrict/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fixed a bug with non-existent post object.

 = 2.1.1 =
 * Added filter for username and password labels in login form.
 More planned updates in 2014.